AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/data-repair/job.md

 # Job endpoints

-The Job endpoint allows you to create a data repair job (using `POST`) or retrieve a list of currently running jobs (using `GET`).
+The Job endpoint allows you to create a Data Repair API job (using `POST`) or retrieve a list of your currently running jobs (using `GET`).

-## Create a data repair job
+## Create a Data Repair API job

 <InlineAlert variant="warning" slots="text"/>

-**Use of the Data Repair API permanently alters or deletes Adobe Analytics data.** See the [FAQ](faq.md) for the recommended workflow to mitigate accidental deletion of data.
+**Use of the Data Repair API permanently deletes or edits your Adobe Analytics data.** See the [Overview page](index.md#Workflow) for the recommended workflow to mitigate accidental deletion or alteration of your data.

 `POST https://analytics.adobe.io/api/{ANALYTICS_GLOBAL_COMPANY_ID}/datarepair/v1/{RSID}/job`

-This API requires multiple components:
+This endpoint requires multiple components:

-* A [JSON body](json-body.md) that contains the variables and actions to take.
+* A [Job definition](json-body.md) in the form of a JSON request body that contains the variables and actions to take.
-* The query string `validationToken` obtained from the [Server call estimate](server-call-estimate.md) endpoint.
+* The query string `validationToken` obtained from the [Server Call estimate](server-call-estimate.md) endpoint.
-* The query strings `dateRangeStart` and `dateRangeEnd` that match the API call made to the Server call estimate endpoint.
+* The query strings `dateRangeStart` and `dateRangeEnd` that match the API call made to the Server Call estimate endpoint.

 <CodeBlock slots="heading, code" repeat="2" languages="CURL,JSON"/>